vojtajina/grunt-bump/README.md

 >> Pushed to origin
 ```

-Sometimes you want to run another task between bumping the version and commiting, for instance generate changelog.
+Sometimes you want to run another task between bumping the version and committing, for instance generate changelog.
 You can use `bump-only` and `bump-commit` to achieve that:

 ```bash
 $ grunt bump-only:minor